The featured image, or the thumbnail, is displayed on the left side of the search result in the ready-made views.

 Optimally, thumbnails should be square, and one side of the image should be no more than three times longer than the other.
 By default, the image defined in the og:image tag will be resized and cropped to 272 x 272 pixels.

-This might mean parts of the image to be cut off.
-If you would like to not crop the image but pad it instead, you can instruct our indexer with data-addsearch=”no_crop” attribute like so:
+Please note cropping the image means that parts of the image will be cut off.
+If you would like not to crop the image but pad it instead, you can instruct our indexer with the data-addsearch=”no_crop” attribute:

 <meta property="og:image" content="http://example.com/image.png" data-addsearch="no_crop">